NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

     Connect to an instance with a GPU (**Runtime** -> **Change runtime type** -> select **GPU** for the hardware accelerator).

-    An example script on how to train the model can be found at: `NeMo/examples/nlp/token_classification/punctuation_capitalization_train.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/punctuation_capitalization_train.py>`__.
+    An example script on how to train the model can be found at `NeMo/examples/nlp/token_classification/punctuation_capitalization_train.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/punctuation_capitalization_train.py>`__.

-    An example script on how to run evaluation and inference can be found at: `NeMo/examples/nlp/token_classification/punctuation_capitalization_evaluate.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/punctuation_capitalization_evaluate.py>`__.
+    An example script on how to run evaluation and inference can be found at `NeMo/examples/nlp/token_classification/punctuation_capitalization_evaluate.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/punctuation_capitalization_evaluate.py>`__.

-    The default configuration file for the model can be found at: `NeMo/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml>`__.
+    The default configuration file for the model can be found at `NeMo/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/conf/punctuation_capitalization_config.yaml>`__.

 .. _raw_data_format_punct:

 Raw Data Format
 ---------------

-The Punctuation and Capitalization model can work with any text dataset, although it is recommended to balance the data, especially for the punctuation task.
+The Punctuation and Capitalization model can work with any text dataset, although, it is recommended to balance the data, especially for the punctuation task.
 Before pre-processing the data to the format expected by the model, the data should be split into ``train.txt`` and ``dev.txt`` (and optionally ``test.txt``).
 Each line in the ``train.txt/dev.txt/test.txt`` should represent one or more full and/or truncated sentences.

-Example of the ``train.txt``/``dev.txt`` file:
+For example, the ``train.txt``/``dev.txt`` file should look similar to the following:

 .. code::

     When is the next flight to New York?
     The next flight is ...
     ....

 The ``source_data_dir`` structure should look similar to the following: